How to Manage Push Notifications on Your iPad

-You no longer find a global On/Off switch for Notifications; iOS 5 (and later) requires you to manage them on an app-by-app basis.
-To do so, tap Notifications on the left side of the Settings screen and then tap the app you want to manage.
+You no longer find a global On/Off switch for Notifications; beginning with iOS 5, you have to manage them on an app-by-app basis.
+To do so, tap Notification Center on the left side of the Settings screen and then tap the app you want to manage.

-All installed apps that take advantage of Notification Center appear on the right side of the Notification Settings panel, with the enabled apps displayed in the upper section (In Notification Center) and disabled apps in the lower section (Not in Notification Center).
+All installed apps that take advantage of Notification Center appear on the right side of the panel with the enabled apps displayed in the upper section (Include) and disabled apps in the lower section (Do Not Include).

 Tap any app to adjust its settings.

-The figure shows the Notification settings for the Mail app, and more specifically, Gmail.
-Some apps offer other options, including sound alerts, and other apps may offer fewer options, but you should be able to figure it out.
+The figure shows the Notification settings for the Mail app (more specifically, Gmail).
+Some apps offer other options, including sound alerts, and other apps may offer fewer options.
 To help you get started, here’s a rundown of the options shown, starting at the top: